ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Mostly sunny, with a high near 68.
-Southeast wind around 6 mph.<br></div>
+         <h3>Today</h3>A slight chance of rain showers after 3pm.
+Partly sunny.
+High near 67, with temperatures falling to around 65 in the afternoon.
+         South wind around 6 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of rain showers before midnight.
+         <h3>Tonight</h3>A slight chance of rain showers before 10pm.
 Partly cloudy.
 Low around 36, with temperatures rising to around 40 overnight.
-         West wind 6 to 12 mph, with gusts as high as 18 mph.
+         West northwest wind 5 to 10 mph, with gusts as high as 18 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>Mostly cloudy.
+         <h3>Sunday</h3>Partly sunny.
 High near 49, with temperatures falling to around 47 in the afternoon.
-North northeast wind around 12 mph,
+North northeast wind around 12 mph, with
-         with gusts as high as 20 mph.<br></div>
+         gusts as high as 20 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>A chance of rain showers before 9pm, then rain and snow showers likely.
+         <h3>Sunday Night</h3>A chance of rain showers before midnight, then rain and snow showers likely.
 Cloudy, with a low around 34.
-East northeast wind
+East northeast
-         around 10 mph.
+         wind around 10 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">